-Independent, always-on server running the combined implementation of Graft blockchain node and Graft DAPI node, maintaining the blockchain via block mining, processing of real-time authorization and settlement DAPI calls between buyers and merchants, and hosting third party services such as instant cryptocurrency exchange within the Graft network, credit/debit card acceptance, and merchant payouts in local currency.
-Supernode is maintaining the network using combined Proof of Work/Proof of Stake algorithm.
+An independent, always-on server running the combined implementation of GRAFT blockchain node and GRAFT DAPI node, maintaining the GRAFT blockchain via block mining, processing of real-time authorization and settlement DAPI calls between buyers and merchants, and hosting third party services such as instant cryptocurrency exchange within the GRAFT network, credit/debit card acceptance, and merchant payouts in local currency.
+The Supernodes collectively maintain the network using GRAFT's combined Proof of Work/Proof of Stake algorithm.